Updated: August 2014

 1994 At least 200 people were killed.

 2012 The government has a stated goal of political settlement of all internal conflicts by 2016.
-Negotiations between the government and the New Democratic Front suffered from low trust between parties.
-In particular, the NPA grenade attack against civilians was a major setback.
-The NPA claims that the perpetrators will be dealt with through ‘revolutionary justice’, a claim the government treats with scorn.
-The government and NDF had wildly different hopes for June peace talks in Oslo.
-The government wanted to focus on use of child soldiers and landmines, while the NDF insisted on discussing immunity guarantees for their consultants, bilateral agreements, and the release of political prisoners.
+Negotiations between the government and the National Democratic Front of the Philippines (NDFP)suffered from low trust between parties.
+In particular, a NPA grenade attack against civilians was a major setback.
+The NPA claimed that the perpetrators would be dealt with through ‘revolutionary justice’, a claim the government treated with scorn.
+The government and NDFP had wildly different hopes for June peace talks in Oslo.
+The government wanted to focus on use of child soldiers and landmines, while the NDFP insisted on discussing immunity guarantees for their consultants, bilateral agreements, and the release of political prisoners.
 Despite these discouraging signals, on December 20 the government and the Communist Party/NPA announced the traditional nationwide holiday truce.
 This truce was broken by both parties by the end of the year.
 After signing a peace agreement in 2000 the Rebolusyonaryong Partido ng Manggagawa-Pilipinas/Revolution Proletarian Army/Alex Boncayao Brigade (RPM-P/RPA/ABB), a splinter group of the NPA, signed a closure agreement with the government in 2012.
-This action transforms the group into an “unarmed, socio-economic organization.”
+This action transformed the group into an “unarmed, socio-economic organization.”
 This move was widely celebrated.

 2010 Presidential elections were held in May, and Benigno Noynoy Aquino III won a landslide victory.
 Incumbent president Gloria Arroyo won a seat in Congress.
 In the final weeks of Arroyo’s term, the military increased its efforts to eradicate the New People’s Army (NPA), but acknowledged it could not meet the June 30 deadline for full eradication set by Arroyo.
 The Aquino administration vowed to find a political settlement in its battle with the NPA.
 In October, the government appointed a panel to negotiate with the NPA and assured the rebels that the resumption of peace talks was not conditional on a ceasefire.
 By December, the government announced its aim to find a political settlement within a three-year timeframe.
 The NPA agreed to a ceasefire for the Christmas period (Dec.
 17 to Jan.
 3), the longest ceasefire agreement in 10 years.
 On Dec.
 14, days before the ceasefire was to go into effect, the NPA killed 12 people (mostly soldiers), and vowed to continue its revolt despite the ceasefire.
 Formal talks were set to resume in February 2011.